Clint Capela NBA Playoffs Player Props: Hawks vs. Celtics

 - This season, he's put up 7.1% of the Hawks' attempted field goals, as he's averaging 8.2 per contest.

-- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the league defensively.

-- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.
+- On the glass, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.

 Clint Capela vs. the Celtics